 You can now search some of the GRO birth and death indexes online, 24/7, free of charge via the GRO Certificate Ordering site; and if you wish also purchase a certificate.
-These cover birth records from 1837 to 1918 and death records from 1837 to 1957 and from 1984- current year.
+These cover birth records from 1837 to 1919 and from 1984 to 2004; and death records from 1837 to 1957 and from 1984 up to the current year.

 The GRO online birth and death indexes have been created using our 130 million digitised records (rather than microfiche indexes) and enable us to enhance the indexes, such as mother's maiden name in birth records, and age at death in death records.
 However, there are circumstances where we have identified that this information is not shown in the online indexes; and this is outlined below.

 What if there is a dash against details in an index entry?

 A dash is recorded where the details have not been data captured in the index.
 Not all information will have been provided by the informant when the birth or death was registered, or in some cases the information may not have been data captured.
 In these circumstances there will be a dash against the field when the search results are displayed.

 Why is Mother's Maiden Name shown in most, but not all birth indexes?